norman-ml/norman_core_sdk_python/README.md

 The high-level Norman SDK is sufficient for most general use cases.
 It lets you run models, deploy models and manage your account, credentials, security and API keys.

 However, there are use cases in which you would need or prefer more granular control over your models.
-In this sample code, we will programatically retrieve the configuration preview for a specific model, assumed to be previously created by our account, and check which versions of that model are active and deployed.
+In this sample code, we programmatically retrieve the configuration preview for a specific model, assumed to be previously created by our account, and check which versions of that model are active and deployed.